 *** This particular item is not a direct download, it will be sent within 1 business day.***

-- The report contains an overview of the Australian copper, lead, nickel and zinc mining industry together with the key factors affecting the industry and demand for the commodities.
+- The report contains an overview of the Indian coal mining industry together with the key factors affecting the industry and demand for the commodity.

 Reasons to Buy

-- Gain an understanding of the Australian base metals (copper, lead, nickel and zinc) mining industry, its reserves, historic and forecast production, base metal prices, historic and forecast metal consumption and ores and concentrates trade, demand drivers, active, exploration and development projects, the competitive landscape and the country's fiscal regime.
+- Gain an understanding of the Indian coal mining industry, its reserves, resources by state, grade and formation, proximate analysis of coal, historic and forecast production, production by grade, type and mining method, coal prices, historic and forecast coal consumption vs electricity generated from coal, consumption by type, coal imports, demand drivers, active, exploration and development projects, the competitive landscape, and the country's fiscal regime.